userfront/guide/all/docs/api-client.md

 Register a new user with an email only.

-If the user already exists, send them a login link.
+If the user already exists, sends them a login link.
 See [generate login link](#generate-login-link).

 <parameters path="/v0/auth/link" verb="post" source="$docsClient"/>